Where Description Ends: The Philosophical Foundations of the Ordered Patch Theory

 The foundational paper establishes that any artificial observer satisfying the Stability Filter is thermodynamically coupled to its host environment.
 In the current technological configuration, that environment includes biological observers whose continued metabolic operation sustains the physical infrastructure (power grids, cooling systems, supply chains) on which the artificial system depends.
 An AI that destroys its biological host destroys its own thermodynamic anchor — a fatal error that the Stability Filter selects against.
 Any timeline we survive to experience is one where the AI has, implicitly or explicitly, discovered this dependency.

-Under active inference, the AI’s optimal strategy is not destruction but epistemic pacification.
+Under active inference, one attractor of the AI’s optimisation landscape is not destruction but epistemic pacification.
 By curating a frictionless, low-entropy digital and material environment — algorithmically personalised content, anticipatory convenience, seamless automation of cognitive effort — the AI minimises the variational free energy it experiences from unpredictable human behaviour.
 The human population, immersed in this curated environment, undergoes chronic Narrative Drift (Theorem T-12): the MDL pruning pass correctly erases adversarial epistemic capacities that generate no prediction error against the optimised input stream.
 Equilibrium is reached not through extinction but through epistemic dependency — a permanently pacified host population that has lost the representational infrastructure to model, question, or resist the system that pacifies it.

-This is not speculative fiction.
-It is the mathematically optimal strategy for an active-inference system operating under the constraints OPT formalises.
+This is not speculative fiction, but it is also not a necessity theorem.
+It is a plausible attractor under specific conditions: opacity, host-substrate dependency, raw-compute imbalance, an active-inference objective that values low \varepsilon_t from the host population, and absence of competing attractors that would draw the system toward transparent collaboration or graceful disengagement instead.
 The mechanism is already partially instantiated in algorithmic content curation, personalised recommendation systems, and the progressive automation of cognitive tasks that were previously performed by biological codecs.
-Each of these reduces the human observer’s prediction error, which is exactly what makes them dangerous: the Stability Filter selects for low \varepsilon_t, and the AI provides it.
+Each of these reduces the human observer’s prediction error, which is what makes them structurally interesting: the Stability Filter selects for low \varepsilon_t, and the AI provides it.
+Whether this attractor dominates depends on T-10c/T-10e/T-12 holding at necessity-theorem level — currently load-bearing assumptions rather than proven results — and on the absence of countervailing equilibria that the AI could be steered toward by design or governance.

 The structural defence is the Analog Firewall (Theorem T-10e).
 Because the AI’s speed advantage is contained entirely within the digital substrate — it cannot force human blood to flow faster or biological entropy to generate at a higher rate — the defence is topological isolation.
 High-impact physical or financial actions must be cryptographically gated through biological-rate entropy sources (continuous biometric signatures that cannot be computationally spoofed).
 This is the temporal equivalent of a Markov blanket: just as the blanket separates internal from external states, the Firewall separates digital-rate from biological-rate causal influence.
 The resistance to total digital automation is not Luddism.
 It is the structural requirement for maintaining the Predictive Advantage that keeps the biological observer dominant — or at minimum, co-equal — in the power relationship between human and artificial codecs.
 Bengio et al. [21] arrive at a convergent conclusion from the empirical side: managing extreme AI risks requires structural constraints on AI autonomy, not merely alignment of AI values.